International Hybrid-Technical

 - Hybrid-Technical: Combines human oversight with robust automated compliance.

 - Blockchain DAO Offers universal, transparent, collaborative oversight with implicit due diligence, making it adversarial-hardened, verifiable and adaptable.
-Alleviates the burden of trust.

 Market Incentives